 When we're not reading a book (which is very rare), we're hunting down in-depth interviews and tips from female leaders.
-From how they hustled their way to the top to their morning and evening routines—and for the record, they never do this in the a.m.—we all want to know what drives their career cogs.
+From how they hustled their way to the top to their morning and evening routines, we all want to know what drives their career cogs.
 So we decided to bring our two favorite things together and ask 12 of our favorite successful women to share the books that changed their lives in 2016.
 Get ready to fill your Amazon cart.

 Emily Weiss, Founder and CEO of Glossier and Into the Gloss

 "Shoe Dog is Phil Knight's memoir—he's the founder of Nike.
 I initially thought it would be about how he built Nike from a business perspective, but it's actually more focused on the early days.
 The way he tells his story is so matter-of-fact and just very straightforward.
 It was shocking for me to see how many speed bumps he encountered on the way.
 But what I loved most about it was how he just didn't ever stop.
 His tenacity and unwillingness to fail are what drove the company forward over every hurdle.
 It was inspiring, as a founder, to read about a guy who started selling Japanese shoes out of his car and ended up building one of the most iconic and recognizable brands in the world."